Update: This offer for the Starwood Preferred Guest® Credit Card from American Express has expired. Learn more about the current offers here.

-Bill recently got the Starwood Preferred Guest® Credit Card from American Express, which I also like — the card has a great welcome bonus, waived annual fee the first year, gives you elite stay and night credits towards status annually, and offers 6x Marriott points per dollar spent at Starwood and Marriott hotels and 2x Marriott points per dollar spent on all other purchases, which I’d consider to be a solid return.
+Bill recently got the Starwood Preferred Guest® Credit Card from American Express, which I also like — the card has a great welcome bonus, $95 annual fee (Rates & Fees), gives you elite stay and night credits towards status annually, and offers 6x Marriott points per dollar spent at Starwood and Marriott hotels and 2x Marriott points per dollar spent on all other purchases, which I’d consider to be a solid return.

 But now Bill is saying “wait a second, I’m earning a return that’s better than 2.2% on the Chase Freedom Unlimited®, so why would I use the Starwood Preferred Guest® Credit Card from American Express?”

 It’s all about diversifying your points